aleph2c/miros/docs/_sources/towardsthefactoryexample.rst.txt

-complicated entry/exit/init event triggering to provide the Harel Formalism, you don't have to worry about how it is implemented, you just need to ensure that you have framed in your state methods with enough structure that the event processing algorithm can discover the graph and build up the expected behavior.
+complicated entry/exit/init event triggering to provide the Harel Formalism, you don't have to worry about how it is implemented, you just need to ensure that you have framed in your state methods with enough structure that the event processing algorithm can discover the graph and build out the expected behavior.

 This provides the illusion that you are using a completely different type of programming language, but it's still all Python.
 Your state methods are just